dotnet/docs-maui/docs/mac-catalyst/deployment/publish-outside-app-store.md

 [!INCLUDE [Create a certificate signing request](../includes/certificate-signing-request.md)]

-This certificate signing request will be used to create a developer ID application certificate.
-Repeat this process to create a second certificate signing request that will be used to create a developer ID installer certificate.
+Repeat this process to create a second certificate signing request.
+The first CSR will be used to create a developer ID application certificate.
+The second will be used to create a developer ID installer certificate.

 > [!IMPORTANT]
 > You can't use the same certificate signing request to create a developer ID application certificate and a developer ID installer certificate.